ovosimpatico/CLI-TikTok/README.md

 4) Extract **all** files to an empty folder.

-5) Move your `Likes.txt` file to the folder.
+5) Move your `user_data.json` file to the folder.
 Refer to [How to get video list](https://github.com/nanometer5088/CLI-TikTok/blob/main/docs/HowToGetVideoList.md) for more details on how to get yours.

 6) Open a terminal within the folder.

-7) `pip install -r requirements.txt`

-8) `main.py`
+7) Run `main.py`

 ## Contributing